 Chair Pose — Utkatasana

-The Chair Pose is great for men in particular.
+The Chair Pose is great for control.

 Mind: Also called Thunderbolt Pose, this posture is about attaining power and fierceness.